Invest New Zealand

-Invest New Zealand is a proposed foreign investment agency created by the New Zealand Government to boost productivity and innovation in 2025.
-The unit was initially established as a unit within the New Zealand Trade and Enterprise organisation before it becomes a separate Crown entity.
+Invest New Zealand is an autonomous Crown entity created by the New Zealand Government to boost productivity and innovation in 2025.
+The unit was initially established as a unit within the New Zealand Trade and Enterprise organisation before becoming a separate Crown entity on 1 July 2025.

 Functions and mandate

 Invest New Zealand is one of the two designated government agencies alongside New Zealand Trade and Enterprise (NZTE) tasked with boosting economic growth through international trade and investment.
 Invest New Zealand will be responsible for facilitating foreign direct investment with the exception of public infrastructure, which falls under the responsibility of National Infrastructure Funding and Financing.
 The agency will be tasked with working with multi-national companies and foreign investors to attract people, businesses and capital into the New Zealand economy.
 Invest NZ will also focus on investing in science, innovation and technology that contributes to economic development.

 The Invest New Zealand Bill is the proposed regulatory framework for the agency.